Leenuus/neovim-tmux-navigator/README.md

 - Maybe I will implement those in [Not-implemented](#Not-Implemented).
 - Currently, __user commands don't yet receive args__ like their function counterparts do.
 Hope one day I will implement it after reading neovim manuals.
 I am lazy though.
+- Learn how to write lua docs by using it in this module.
+- Less redundant code to set and load options.